deliott/ConsoGENCMIP6/README.md

   <content><![CDATA[
 # ${1:ConsoGENCMIP6}

+ConsoGENCMIP6 is the project where the monitorring of computing resources is done for the differents projects of IPSL on the National Super Computers (TGCC and IDRIS).
+There are two different monitoring done here : the cpu time consumption minotoring (whose code can be found in ./bin/consomation) and the cpu usage monitoring, depending on the number of jobs launched from IPSL and on the whole TGCC computer.
+These codes can be found on ./bin/jobs

 These are the codes used and formerly used to check the computing ressources use in TGCC for the CMIP6 projects